MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-vat-rate-change-tool.md

 ### To set up the VAT rate change tool
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Rate Change Setup**, and then choose the related link.
 2. On the **Master Data**, **Journals**, and **Documents** FastTabs, choose a posting group value from the option list for needed fields.
-For each group you can choose to either do not convert, do convert VAT product posting groups or general product posting groups or both values if those are available in the master data item.
-For some areas you can also set a filter to restrict the conversion to only a subset of for example G/L accounts.
+For each group you can choose whether to convert VAT product posting groups or general product posting groups, or convert both values if they are available in the master data item.
+For some areas you can also set a filter to convert only a subset of values, for example, G/L accounts.

 ### To set up product posting group conversion
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Rate Change Setup**, and then choose the related link.